department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/content/stem-22-10203-content.md

 __Your responses:__
 :heavy_multiplication_x:  Are using or recently used Post-9/11 GI Bill or Fry Scholarship benefits

-If your situation changes in the future and you meet this criteria, you may return to apply for the Rogers STEM Scholarship.
+If your situation changes in the future and you meet this requirement, you may return to apply for the Rogers STEM Scholarship.

 [Explore other education benefits](https://www.va.gov/education/about-gi-bill-benefits/) { button }

-Would you still like apply and let us determine your eligibility? (*Required)
+Would you still like apply? (*Required)

 * No
 * Yes